History of Poole: World War II and redevelopment

 US Coast Guard cutters moored in Poole Harbour in 1944.

-Poole was the third largest embarkation point for D-Day landings of Operation Overlord, and afterwards served as a base for supplies to the allied forces in Europe.
-Eighty-one landing craft containing US Army troops from the 29th Infantry Division and the US Army Rangers departed Poole Harbour for Omaha Beach in France.
+Although there was no embarkation of troops from Poole, its shipyards made a major contribution to Operation Neptune: their landing craft would have carried some 10,000 troops (30-35 per craft) to the beaches in June 1944 and Poole-built minesweepers and gun and torpedo boats helped clear the path for the troop ships and weaken the shore defences.
 Poole was also an important centre for the development of Combined Operations and it was the base for the US Coast Guard's 'Rescue Flotilla One' of 60 cutters.
 The cutters patrolled the D-Day invasion areas, with 30 serving off of the British and Canadian sectors and 30 serving off the American sectors.
 A US Coast Guard ensign is buried at St James' Church and a plaque on the quayside given by the United States Coast Guard commemorates the cutters departure for the Normandy Invasion and expresses appreciation for the kindness of the people of Poole to the crews.

 Many of the town's buildings suffered bombing during the Second World War and years of neglect in the post-war economic decline in the United Kingdom.
+Slum housing was visible in Poole town centre as late as 1959.
 Major redevelopment projects began across the town in the 1960s.
 Large areas of slum properties were demolished and replaced with modern public housing, Poole General Hospital was built in 1969, and a large indoor shopping centre called the Arndale Centre (now known as the Dolphin Centre) was also finished that year.

 Many of Poole's historic buildings were also demolished during this period, especially in the Old Town area of Poole.
 Consequently, a 15 acre Conservation Area was created in Poole Town Centre in 1975 to preserve some of Poole's most notable buildings.
 The RNLI moved its headquarters from London to Poole in 1974.
 This year also saw the lifeboat station at Fisherman's Dock close for conversion into a lifeboat museum.
 The lifeboat operated from a new station at Lilliput Marina until 1989 when it was moved to a new site on Poole Quay by Poole Bridge.
 The Poole chemical explosion of 1988 caused 3,500 people to be evacuated out of the town centre in the biggest peacetime evacuation the country had seen since the World War II.